How to Invest in National Pension System?

 You can open your NPS account both online as well as offline following the processes and documents given below:

-Follow the below steps to open your NPS account online
+Follow the Steps Below to Open your NPS Account Online

 1. Visit the official NPS website.
 Click on the 'Registration' tab and select 'Individual.'

-2. Fill in your Aadhaar card and PAN card number.
+2. Fill in your Aadhaar card and PAN card numbers.
 On doing so, you will receive a one-time password (OTP) on your registered mobile number.

 3. Enter the OTP and click on the 'Continue' button.
-An acknowledgement will be sent on the number with your name.
+An acknowledgement will be sent to the number with your name.
 Click on 'OK.'

 4. You will be redirected to a new page.
 Fill in your details and then click 'Save and Proceed.'
 Next, you are required to select your asset allocation - Auto or Active.
 After you have chosen the option, fill in the nominee details.